On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Approximate second-order stationary points and related work

 Notice that the regularization term \(2\veh I\) in \eqref{eq:ncg_rne} only depends on the approximate accuracy \(\veh\).
 Some other regularization terms have been discussed in the literature~\cite{HL23,ZX24,ZXBDZ25}.
 In~\cite{ZX24}, authors introduced the regularized Newton equation

 where \(\hat{\tau} \geq 1\) and \(\delta \in [0, 1]\).
-Directions generated by addressing Equation~\eqref{eq:ncg_rng} using the Capped CG method combining with the line search condition
+Directions generated by addressing Equation~\eqref{eq:ncg_rng} using the Capped CG method combined with the line search condition

-lead to a function value decrease of \(c\veg^{3/2}\) for some \(c > 0\), matching the decrease of Newton-CG method with \(\veh = \veg^{1/2}\).
-Line search condition~\eqref{eq:hirnc_ls} has been adopted in the projection Newton-CG method~\cite{XW23}, which mainly used to reduce the order of \(L_H\) that appears in iteration complexity result \(\mathcal{O}(\max\{\veg^{-3}\veh^3, \veh^{-3}\})\).
-Adaptive update rules for the regularization term, which depend on the estimate of the smooth parameter \(L_H\) and can further reduce the order of \(L_H\) in the iteration complexity result, have been presented in~\cite{HL23, ZXBDZ25}.
+lead to a function value decrease of \(c\veg^{3/2}\) for some \(c > 0\), matching the decrease of the Newton-CG method with \(\veh = \veg^{1/2}\).
+Line search condition~\eqref{eq:hirnc_ls} has been adopted in the projected Newton-CG method~\cite{XW23}, which is mainly used to reduce the order of \(L_H\) that appears in iteration complexity result \(\mathcal{O}(\max\{\veg^{-3}\veh^3, \veh^{-3}\})\).
+Adaptive update rules for the regularization term, which depend on the estimate of the smoothness parameter \(L_H\) and can further reduce the order of \(L_H\) in the iteration complexity result, have been presented in~\cite{HL23, ZXBDZ25}.